 - Don’t be afraid to be a little funny, if you can pull it off.

 - Don’t be afraid to be a bit of a dork, either, if that’s part of who you are.

 Mistake #5: Using only video

 Video is a great way to create quick rapport on your About Page … for site visitors who like video.

-But visitors who are coming to your site from work may not want your voice, however melodious, blasting from the speakers in their cube.
+But visitors who are coming to your site at work may not want your voice, however delightful, blasting from the speakers in their cube.

 They also may not have 6:23 minutes to spend figuring out who you are.